jean-roland/LCSF_Doc/index.md

 ## Real-world examples

 The following are two applications where LCSF was used:
-* A protocol to send FPGA firmware binaries to distant microcontrollers, with integrity control.
+* A protocol to update FPGA firmware binaries to a dozen distant microcontrollers, with integrity control.
 * A protocol to process the UI of a product (screen + buttons) controlled by a microcontroller from a distant Linux computer.
 The intelligence of the UI was deported on the Linux because of architectural constraints.

 ## LCSF Documentation